“What is the purpose of life?”

 Liam – my PT.

-Simon – dad ( which after you go thought an ‘older-man phase’, you no longer have the privilege of calling your daddy anything but the name god gave them ).
+Simon – dad ( which after you go through an ‘older-man phase’, you no longer have the privilege of calling your daddy anything but the name god gave them ).

 Oliver– my dog sitter.